joelouthan/Theologicus/src/genesis/genesis12-1-6.md

 But before Abram lifted a finger, he believe God and took God at his word and trusted him.
 Before he took one little step:

->Romans 4:1–5 (CSB)  What then will we say that Abraham, our forefather according to the flesh, has found?
-2 If Abraham was justified by works, he has something to boast about—but not before God.
-3 For what does the Scripture say? **Abraham believed God, and it was credited to him for righteousness.** 4 Now to the one who works, pay is not credited as a gift, but as something owed.
-5 But to the one who does not work, but believes on him who justifies the ungodly, his faith is credited for righteousness.
+>Romans 4:1–5 (CSB)  What then will we say that Abraham, our forefather according to the flesh, has found?If Abraham was justified by works, he has something to boast about—but not before God.For what does the Scripture say? **Abraham believed God, and it was credited to him for righteousness.**Now to the one who works, pay is not credited as a gift, but as something owed.But to the one who does not work, but believes on him who justifies the ungodly, his faith is credited for righteousness.

 Now, you might keep reading the Bible, past Genesis, past Romans and come up on a little passage statement from the half-brother and younger Brother of Jesus:

->James 2:22–26 (CSB)  You see that faith was active together with his works, and by works, faith was made complete, 23 and the Scripture was fulfilled that says, Abraham believed God, and it was credited to him as righteousness, and he was called God’s friend.
-24 You see that a person is justified by works and not by faith alone.
-25 In the same way, wasn’t Rahab the prostitute also justified by works in receiving the messengers and sending them out by a different route?
-26 For just as the body without the spirit is dead, so also faith without works is dead.
+>James 2:22–26 (CSB)  You see that faith was active together with his works, and by works, faith was made complete,and the Scripture was fulfilled that says, Abraham believed God, and it was credited to him as righteousness, and he was called God’s friend.You see that a person is justified by works and not by faith alone.In the same way, wasn’t Rahab the prostitute also justified by works in receiving the messengers and sending them out by a different route?For just as the body without the spirit is dead, so also faith without works is dead.

 Is James contradicting Paul in Romans and being divisive and argumentative and contradictory and putting the Scriptures at odds with one another?
 Absolutely not!
 In fact, if the epistles of Paul and James were conversations of the two apostles in the same room, you might go like this:

-Paul: **Abraham believed God, and it was credited to him for righteousness.** 4 Now to the one who works, pay is not credited as a gift, but as something owed.
-5 But to the one who does not work, but believes on him who justifies the ungodly, his faith is credited for righteousness.
+Paul: **Abraham believed God, and it was credited to him for righteousness.**Now to the one who works, pay is not credited as a gift, but as something owed.But to the one who does not work, but believes on him who justifies the ungodly, his faith is credited for righteousness.
 (Romans 4:3b-5)

 James: But wait!
-You see that a person is justified by works and not by faith alone.
-25 In the same way, wasn’t Rahab the prostitute also justified by works in receiving the messengers and sending them out by a different route?
-26 For just as the body without the spirit is dead, so also faith without works is dead.
+You see that a person is justified by works and not by faith alone.In the same way, wasn’t Rahab the prostitute also justified by works in receiving the messengers and sending them out by a different route?For just as the body without the spirit is dead, so also faith without works is dead.
 (James 2:24b-26)

 Here's the plot twist:

 Paul: Oh James, I completely agree!
-For you are saved by grace through faith, and this is not from yourselves; it is God’s gift—9 not from works, so that no one can boast.
-10 For we are his workmanship, created in Christ Jesus for good works, which God prepared ahead of time for us to do.
+For you are saved by grace through faith, and this is not from yourselves; it is God’s gift—9 not from works, so that no one can boast.For we are his workmanship, created in Christ Jesus for good works, which God prepared ahead of time for us to do.
 (Ephesians 2:8–10 (CSB))

 Paul would double down with rest of the Bible: we are not saved by good works but *to* good works.
 We are not saved by others to one another.
 We are only saved by thing along and it is not a thing but a person and that is Jesus Christ our Lord and Savior.
 Praise be to to God.